Tuesday, 29 March 2011

 Still, he probably wouldn’t be stupid enough to park in the car park in the immediate future, whether he has, actually, done anything or not.

-She felt relieved, of sorts.
+She feels relieved, of sorts.
 Her mother’s words came into her head.

 Tim, Amy’s PA, was dutifully at his desk.

-“Morning,” he said, as he did every morning.
+“Morning,” he says, as he did every morning.
 “When do you want to go through your schedule?”

-“Oh, give me a moment,” replied Amy.
+“Oh, give me a moment,” replies Amy.
 “I’ll let you know when I am ready.”

-She closed the door to her office and sat at her desk and switched on her computer, hoping that work would replace the troubled feeling she had.
+She closes the door to her office and sits at her desk and switches on her computer, hoping that work would replace the troubled feeling she has.

-She couldn’t get Jeremy out of her head.
+She can’t get Jeremy out of her head.

 “I’m just going to make a coffee.”

-“I could go down stairs and get you a real one,” said Tim.
+“I could go down stairs and get you a real one,” says Tim.

 Tim looked perplexed.